 Who Should Not Do This Program

 Prolon has a long list of contraindications regarding who should avoid this program (underweight or sick people–unless under the care of a doctor–diabetics, people on certain meds, etc).
 As I’ve mentioned I don’t recommend this to people with disordered eating.
 The program does include grains and nightshades (a lot of tomatoes), so I’m not sure of the effects on those with, say, autoimmune (AI) disease.
-Nightshades can cause AI conditions to flare, but Prolon claims it can be beneficial for AI conditions.
+Nightshades can cause AI conditions to flare, but Prolon does claim it can be beneficial for AI conditions.
 One the one hand, reducing inflammation and resetting your system in this way is very beneficial for these populations, but I don’t think the food specifically caters to them.

 Also– you’re going to be hungry.
 It gets better, but you’ll be hungry at some point during the 5 days.
 It’s manageable but at times unpleasant.
 For me it went away by day three.
 Do not do this program if you have a full social calendar with dinners or a busy week.
 It is very easy for working people to complete, but you may get tired, irritable, and you don’t want to expend extra energy.

 I would highly recommend this program to anyone wanting to burn fat, boost brain power, and reset.
 This week I’m feeling much more grounded and productive.
 The program makes it easy to break out of binge cycles or sugar cravings and really helps to reset your ghrelin and leptin levels to regulate appetite.
 It’s also great for metabolic syndrome and anyone who has risk factors for cancer, heart disease, diabetes.
 I’d recommend reading the book for more info.
-I plan to complete 1-2 more cycles, then do full blood work.
-Stay tuned as I update my blood work metrics (CRP, cell counts, etc).